heermistry2402/library-managment/README.md

   - Edit the Admin Profile

 # Pre Required
--Install Node.js (v16 or later recommended).
+- Install Node.js (v16 or later recommended).
--Install MongoDB and ensure it is running on your system or use a cloud-based MongoDB service like MongoDB Atlas.
+- Install MongoDB and ensure it is running on your system or use a cloud-based MongoDB service like MongoDB Atlas.
--Install Git for version control.
+- Install Git for version control.

 # How To Set Up Backend and Frontend
 Database Name: import your database mongoDB link

 # How To Set Frontend
--Navigate to the Backend folder: cd Frontend
+- Navigate to the Backend folder: cd Frontend
--Install dependencies: npm i
+- Install dependencies: npm i
--Start the backend server: npm start
+- Start the backend server: npm start

 # How To Set Backend
--Navigate to the frontend folder:cd backend
+- Navigate to the frontend folder:cd backend
--Install dependencies:npm i
+- Install dependencies:npm i
--Start the frontend : npm start
+- Start the frontend : npm start

 # Technologies
--ReactJS[Hooks]
+- ReactJS[Hooks]
--NodeJs
+- NodeJs
--ExpressJs
+- ExpressJs
--MongoDB
+- MongoDB